Novertyhhak/tmnf-activities-plugin/README.md

 # TMNF activity plugin
-A xaseco plugin for Trackmania Forever.
-Allows you to save timestamps of operators and later compare those together.
+A xaseco plugin for Trackmania Forever.\
+Allows you to save timestamps of operators and later compare those together.\
+Feel free to edit to your needs as long as you credit me.

 ## Contact & support
 **Discord** -  `Novertyhhak#4104` or [this server](https://discord.gg/BJzWRtw)\